-10 Most Common Violations Cited During an Inspection
+Most Common Violations Cited During an Inspection

-Title 16, Division 9, California Code of Regulations (CCR) and Business and Professions Code (BPC)
+Title 16, Division 9, California Code of Regulations (CCR) and Business and Professions Code (BPC) sections:

-CCR §979.
-Disinfection Non-Electrical Instruments and Equipment: How to avoid violation:
+CCR §979 - Disinfection Non-Electrical Tools: Fine amount - \$100.00 - \$500.00 How to avoid violation:

 - Before use upon a client, properly clean tools.
-Remove all visible debris, clean with soap or detergent and water, dry tools, totally immerse instruments in an EPA-registered disinfectant solution, and use gloves or tongs to remove the tools from the disinfectant. - Always keep disinfectant solution covered and change disinfectant when it is cloudy, contains debris, or according to the manufacturer's instructions. - Store all soiled non-electrical items (example: combs, brushes, nail clippers) in a container labeled "Dirty", "Soiled", or "Contaminated". - Store all disinfected non-electrical items in a clean covered place which is labeled "Clean" or "Disinfected".
+Remove all visible debris, clean with soap or detergent and water, dry tools, totally immerse instruments in an EPA-registered disinfectant solution, and use gloves or tongs to remove the tools from the disinfectant. - Always keep disinfectant solution covered and change disinfectant when it is cloudy, contains debris, or according to the manufacturer's instructions. - Store all soiled non-electrical items (example: combs, brushes, nail clippers) in a container that which is labeled "Dirty", "Soiled", or "Contaminated". - Store all disinfected non-electrical items in a clean covered place which is labeled "Clean" or "Disinfected". - Shears shall be disinfected by removing all visible debris, clean with soap or detergent and water, spray or wipe with an EPA-registered disinfectant solution. - Disinfected tools and shears shall NOT be placed in a container, pouch or holder which cannot be disinfected.

-CCR §988.
-Liquids, Creams, Powders and Cosmetics:
+CCR §988 - Liquids, Creams, Powders and Cosmetics: Fine amount - \$50.00 - \$150.00 How to avoid violation:

-- Store all liquids, creams, waxes, powders, gels and other cosmetic preparations in clean and closed containers.
+- Store all liquids, creams, waxes, shampoo, powders, gels and other cosmetic preparations in clean and closed containers.
 Powders may be kept in clean shakers. - Distinctly label all bottles and containers of their contents (example: water, gel, oil, etc.). - When only using a portion of a cosmetic preparation, remove from container in such a way as to not contaminate the remaining portion.
 Example: When removing wax from a wax pot, avoid "double dipping" the same wax stick applicator.

-CCR §981(a).
-No Disposal of Tools and Supplies That Cannot Be Disinfected:
+CCR §981(a) - No Disposal of Tools and Supplies That Cannot Be Disinfected: Fine amount-\$100.00 - \$250.00

-• After use on a single client, immediately dispose of tools and supplies that cannot be disinfected (example: buffers, sponges, wax sticks, gloves) in a waste receptacle.
+After use on a single client, immediately dispose of tools and supplies that cannot be disinfected (example: buffers, pumice stone, wax sticks, toe separators, gloves, cotton pads, sponges, emery boards, and neck strips) in a waste receptacle.